 chosen before the foundation of the world -- These verses go with verse

-11. Paul refers to the concept of predestination, and
+11. Paul refers to the concept of predestination,

-His will.'
+His beloved, knowing that we would respond favorably to Him.
 This predestination goes beyond mere foreknowledge; The Father's predestination

 is based on the work of Christ.
 He is creating the circumstances and preparing